 Every state’s court system has levels of…Read More

-It’s hard to believe that we’ve been writing posts here on the Construction Finance Journal since 2007.
+It’s hard to believe that we’ve been writing posts here on the Construction Payment Blog since 2007.

 I’ve recently taken an inventory of the posts here over the years, and I’m quite proud of the balance.
 Sometimes, the posts are quite simple and address general mechanic lien and preliminary notice issues….Read More